Be part of the solution.

 It takes a lot of heart and dedication to help people overcome addiction.
 It also takes the right qualifications.
 Becoming a substance abuse counselor always requires a combination of education, experience, and testing.
 But there is more than one path you can take to get there…

 Just Getting Started?
-Explore the Standard Degree Requirements to Become a Substance Abuse Counselor in Your State
+Explore the Standard Degree Requirements

 See what the entry-level degree requirements are in your area with this state-by-state guide showing you exactly how to get started.

-Become a Substance Abuse Counselor By Building on the Bachelor’s Degree You Already Have
+Build on the Bachelor’s Degree You Already Have

 People frequently come to substance use disorder counseling after earning an undergraduate degree in psychology, social work, or other human services and behavioral science majors.
-Learn how to leverage the four-year degree you already have to become a certified addiction counselor.

 Become a Substance Abuse Counselor Without a College Degree

 You can’t expect to do an important job like this without proper training and vetting.
 But in some states, you can get it through non-collegiate course sequences and training seminars.
-Find out if your state offers a path to certification without going to college.

 Substance Abuse Counselor Degree Options are Available at Every Level